This post may contain affiliate links. Please see my disclosure policy.

 Bread

-You need to use fresh French loaf from a grocery store bakery section.
+You need to use a fresh French loaf from the grocery store bakery section.
 I will say this is harder to find in Nashville than it was in Chicago.
-Go earlier in the day to get a loaf fresh and made day of.
-It should be soft to touch, not too crusty.
+Go earlier in the day to get a fresh loaf baked that morning.
+It should be soft to touch and not too crusty.
 Also, stay away from the skinny loaves.
 A little wider is better.

 Meat